Bluehost vs. Pressable

 Conversely, the slower your website is, the more likely that your visitors will bounce back to Google and look for your competitors instead.

-You may not be thinking of monetizing your site just yet, especially if you’re still new to to hosting.
-However, website performance is crucial for conversions and choosing the right web host now will save you a lot of headache down the road.
+You may not be thinking of monetizing your site just yet, especially if you’re still new to hosting.
+However, website performance is crucial for conversions, and choosing the right web host now will save you a lot of headaches down the road.

 Bluehost vs. Pressable: Server Infrastructure

 Pressable uses Rackspace’s data centers for its hosting infrastructure.
 What this means is that Pressable does not own the servers that host your website, but that it manages them on your behalf.

 The good news is that Rackspace is a reputable name in the cloud computing industry and a publicly-traded company on top of that.
 There are a series of advantages to using the cloud, including more flexibility, better data security, and lower costs.
 Many of these pros reflect in Pressable’s hosting service.

 At the end of 2019, the company upgraded to a new type of server infrastructure, PressableEdge, which offers even better speed, more security, and increased uptime.
 Some of the most noteworthy improvements include better scalability and NVMe SSD storage, which is nearly ten times faster than regular SSD technology.

 Although Pressable provisions three US data centers and a European one, users cannot currently choose where their website is hosted.
 If you’re from the US and most of your customers come from Europe, that’s tough luck.